Early Warning Evaluation for Undergraduates

 - From the drop-down menu, select one of the courses you are teaching and Submit.

 - Follow the instructions that appear at the top of the screen.
 If a student is having no problem in your class, check the No Problem box.
-Or check one or more of the Problem boxes as they apply to attendance or participation.
-At this point, we are not concerned about assignments or tests and quizzes.
-If a student drops your course during the Early Warning Evaluation period, the student’s name may appear on the evaluation table.
-However, you will not need to complete an evaluation for students who have withdrawn from your class.
+Check the Problem boxes as they apply to attendance, participation, or other (“Other” will forward you to the referral link).
+Note that the student’s name may appear on the evaluation table even if the student dropped your course during the Early Alert period.
+You will not need to complete an evaluation for students who have withdrawn from your class.

-A student who appears to be having difficulty in several courses will be contacted by the Assistant Deans.
+A student who appears to be having difficulty in several courses will be contacted by the Office of Academic Advising.
 In addition, the student will be notified about the evaluation via email.

 If you have any questions about this process, please contact the Office of Academic Advising.